opattison/olivermakes/_pages/hire.md

   - title: Web publishing systems
     expanded: 'I have designed and developed sites with Shopify, Statamic, WordPress, and other content management systems.
 My focus has been on integrating front-end design with content editing systems, and creating clear and usable content structures for editors.'
     icon: shopify
+recently:
+  - Presented [a talk at JekyllConf](https://olivermak.es/2016/05/jekyllconf-responsive-images/) on responsive images with Jekyll and imgix
+  - Learning [Mapbox GL API](https://www.mapbox.com/mapbox-gl-js/api/) to make interactive maps with JavaScript and WebGL
+  - Learning [Vue.js](http://vuejs.org) to make user interfaces with JavaScript
+  - Developing client websites, such as [Acorn Landscape Supply](http://acornlandscapesupply.ca)
+  - Attending [Homebrew Website Club](https://indieweb.org/Homebrew_Website_Club) (organized by IndieWebCamp)
+  - Attending [CodeNewbie DC community coding group](http://www.meetup.com/CodeNewbie-DC/) sessions to collaborate with people who are new to web development
+  - Contributing to online communities such as [Spec’s design and development Slack network](http://spec.fm/) and [Jekyll Talk, the official resource for Jekyll](https://talk.jekyllrb.com/)
 ---

 # Available for hire